 Academic advising is an essential element of the educational process.
 American University of Sharjah requires advisor-student meetings at least once per semester/term.
+Students on academic probation or facing academic difficulties are guided by academic advisors and might be required to have more frequent meetings with their advisors.
 However, students are responsible for selecting their courses, meeting course prerequisites and adhering to the most recent university policies and procedures.
 The program director/program coordinator assists the student in interpreting university policies and procedures.
 Students are required to consult with their program director/program coordinator on issues regarding degree requirements.